chaos-polymtl/rpt/README.md

 In the final step, to address the mismatched sampling times between the robot and the RPT system, we perform data interpolation.
 The counts from the amplifiers are taken at a consistent sampling interval of 10 milliseconds, while the robot samples its position at seemingly irregular intervals.
 To rectify this disparity, interpolation is used to synchronize the count data from the amplifiers with the corresponding timestamps of the robot's position samples.
 This process allows for the estimation of count values at the specific timestamps of the robot's position measurements.

 # ANN reconstruction

+The ANN reconstruction folder includes diffirent codes for particle position reconstruction in 1D, 2D and 3D.